marktice/boot_scoot/README.md

 The trello board later turned into an Agile scrum board in which I managed my project to organise my Backlog, Active tasks, Tasks that are ready to be tested and the Tasks I already completed.
 Using Agile in this project is a very fruitful decision which leads to the proper timeboxing of my tasks.

 ### User Stories
-My user stories are composed of 3 target markets (Guests, Buyers and Sellers).
+My user stories are composed of 3 target markets: guests, passengers and drivers.
 Guests are the people who have not signed up for the app and are potential customers for the two-sided marketplace.
-Buyers and Sellers are the registered users who can benefit from all the features of the site.
-Also, since it is a two-sided marketplace, a buyer can be a seller and a seller can be a buyer.
+Passengers and drivers are the registered users who can benefit from all the features of the site.
+Also, since it is a two-sided marketplace, a passenger can be a driver and a driver can be a passenger.

 #### Guest
 - As a guest, i want to see all the details of the service, so that i can decide if i'd like to sign up.

 #### Passengers
 Top level stories:
 - As a passenger, i want to get a driver quickly, so that i don't have to wait too long.